 - Religious Delusions – Thinking that you have a special relationship with a deity (i.e. God) or that you are possessed by demons.

-- Persecutory Delusions – Holding the belief that someone is after you – that you’re being stalked, hunted, framed, or tricked.
+- Persecutory Delusions – Holding the belief that someone is after you (i.e. you’re being stalked, hunted, framed, or tricked).

 - Hallucinations – When you see, hear, smell, and/or feel things that no one else does.
-Hallucinations can take a number of different forms, including: ⁵
+Hallucinations can take several different forms, including: ⁵

 - Auditory – When you hear voices in your head.
 These voices may be angry and demanding.
-Some experience on voice while others have experienced many.
+Some experience one voice while others have many.

 - Visual – When you see lights, objects, people, and patterns, that aren’t really there.
 For example, you may see a loved one who is no longer alive.